 Colleges with Kosher Meal Plans

-When it comes to kosher meal plans and dining options, many colleges offer an array of choices to their students.
-Take a look at this list of colleges with excellent kosher dining halls and meal plans on campus.
+When it comes to kosher meal plans and dining options, many colleges and universities offer an array of choices for their students.
+So take a look at this list of schools that have excellent kosher dining halls and meal plans.